SathyaPriyan06/Lab-Exercise-4/README.md

 # Result:
-A low-fidelity wireframe for the Zomato Food Delivery Application was successfully designed in Balsamiq with five essential screens: Splash Screen, Login/Signup Screen, Home Screen, Product Listing Screen, and Checkout Screen.
+A low-fidelity wireframe for the College Culturals Registration Application was successfully designed in Balsamiq with five essential screens: Splash Screen, Login/Signup Screen, Home Screen and Checkout Screen.
 The wireframe clearly represents the application layout, user navigation flow, and placement of UI elements while maintaining a simple grayscale design without detailed graphics or colors, meeting the requirements of the experiment.